Nursing unions and community advocates spoke out over proposed closure of Tulane Medical Hospital

-NEW ORLEANS, LA (WGNO) – Nurses and patients gathered at Duncan Plaza to voice their concerns about LCMC acquiring Tulane Medical Hospital, in downtown New Orleans and plans to close it.
+NEW ORLEANS (WGNO) — Nurses and patients gathered at Duncan Plaza to voice their concerns about LCMC acquiring Tulane Medical Hospital in Downtown New Orleans and plans to close it.

 “We are left in a limbo.”

-Calia Chavis who is a registered nurse at Tulane Medical Center, she described the situation as “detrimental” to the nurses and patients at the hospital.
+Calia Chavis, who is a registered nurse at Tulane Medical Center, described the situation as “detrimental” to the nurses and patients at the hospital.

-“It’s important that LCMC, should be talking to the people that it mostly impacts.
-Which are the nurses, all the staff as well as all of the patients.”
+“It’s important that LCMC should be talking to the people who it mostly impacts, which are the nurses, all the staff as well as all of the patients,” she said.

 “A lot of patients that we provide care to do not have transportation, who don’t have adequate insurance.”